patcg/docs-and-reports/threat-model/readme.md

 4. Aggregators can count the total number of inputs to the system, and, depending on the protocol, counts of shares at any point during the protocol.

-#### 1.4.3.
+#### 1.5.3.
 Mitigations

-1. The secret sharing scheme used to provide inputs to the aggregators must ensure privacy as long as the (proposal specific) subset of aggregators do not reveal their shares.
+1. The secret sharing scheme used to provide inputs to the aggregators must ensure privacy in the presence of the attacker.
 2. The aggregation protocol should provide robust analysis that it is in fact a differentially private function (see [section 3.
 Aggregation and Anonymization](#3-Aggregation-and-Anonymization).)
-3. Bogus inputs can be generated that encode “null” or “noop” shares, designed to not affect the aggregation protocol, but can mask the total number of true inputs.
+3. Bogus inputs can be generated that encode “null” or “noop” shares, designed mask the total number of true inputs without compromising correctness.

+### 1.6 Coordinator Helper Party

+An coordinator is type of helper party which participates in a helper party network to instantiate an TEE based private computation system.
+Coordinators hold a partial decryption key for the input data, which is provided into a specific instance of a TEE if and only if an attestation verifies the TEE is running in the expect state.
+See [section 4.2 Trusted Execution Environments](#42-Trusted-Execution-Environments)

+#### 1.6.1 Assets

+1. A partial decryption key used to encrypt the input data.
+2. All the assets of from the first and third parties.
+3. Identity of the other coordinators.

+#### 1.6.2 Capabilities

+1. Coordinators may compromise the availability of the system by refusing to validate the attestation and refusing to supply their key share.

+#### 1.6.3 Mitigations

+1. Helper party networks with a larger number of coordinators could utilize a threshold key which requires less than all key shares to decrypt the data, preventing an individual coordinator from compromising availability.
+This comes at the cost of more complicated analysis about the ability of an attacker to control different subsets of that helper party network.

-### 1.5.
-Aggregator collusion
+### 1.7.
+Helper party collusion

-If enough aggregators (beyond the proposal specific subset) collude e.g. by sharing unencrypted input shares), then none of the properties of the system hold.
+If enough helper parties collude (beyond the proposal specific subset which an attacker is assumed to control), then none of the properties of the system hold.
 Such scenarios are outside the threat mode.

-However, we do assume that an attacker can always control at least one aggregator (i.e., there are no perfectly trusted aggregators.)
+However, we do assume that an attacker can always control at least one helper party (i.e., there are no perfectly trusted helper parties.)

+### 1.8 Cloud Providers for Helper Parties

+Helper parties may run either on physical machines owned by directly by the aggregator or (more commonly) subcontract with a cloud provider.
+We assume that an attacker can control some subset of cloud providers.

+#### 1.8.1 Assets

+1. All the assets of the helper party(ies) utilizing the cloud provider.
+2. All the assets of from the first and third parties.
+3. Identity of the helper parties.

+#### 1.8.2 Capabilities

+1. Cloud providers have all the capabilities of the helper parties utilizing that cloud provider.
+2. If a sufficient number of helper parties utilize a common cloud provider,
+    a. for aggregator networks, it can reconstruct the client/user assets;
+    b. for coordinator networks, it can reconstruct the decryption key.

+#### 1.8.3 Mitigations

+1. Helper parties networks should utilize sufficiently distinct cloud providers beyond the proposal specific subset which the attacker is assumed to control.

+### 1.9 Operators of TEEs

+As a piece of hardware, TEEs will have an operator with access to the machine.
+Most commonly, this will be a cloud provider.
+Depending on the specific hardware, there may be known vulnerabilities in which an attacker who only controls the operator can violate the obliviousness of client/user data.
+These attacks are outside this threat model, but are likely to inform specific web platform decisions about which instantiations of private computation to support.

+#### 1.9.1 Assets
+TODO

+#### 1.9.2 Capabilities
+TODO

+#### 1.9.2 Mitigations
+TODO

+### 1.10 TEE Manufacturers

+TEEs can provide "attestation" which verifies that the TEE is running in the expected state and running the expected code.
+These attestations are typically produced with an asymmetric key, where the private key is physically embedded into the TEE, and the public key is published via a system similar to a certificate authority.

+#### 1.9.1 Assets

+1. Private keys embedded in TEEs and their corresponding public keys.

+#### 1.9.2 Capabilities

+1. If an attacker controls both the cloud provider and the TEE manufacturer, decrypt all data within the TEE.

+#### 1.9.2 Mitigations

+1. Pick a configuration of TEE manufacturer and cloud operator where it can be assumed that an attacker cannot control both.

-### 1.6.
+### 1.11.
 Attacker on the network

 We assume the existence of attackers on the network links between various parties.

-#### 1.6.1.
+#### 1.11.1.
 Capabilities

 1. Observation of network traffic.
 Attackers may observe messages exchanged between parties exchanged at the IP layer.
     1. Time of transmission by clients could reveal information about user activity.